 Applicants and Awardees

-We have created a page on our website to aggregate resources and links provided by our colleagues at the service organizations: https://www.arts.gov/covid-19-resources-artists-and-arts-organizations
+The NEA has created a page on their website to aggregate resources and links provided by our colleagues at the service organizations: https://www.arts.gov/covid-19-resources-artists-and-arts-organizations.

 National Endowment for the Humanities - NEH